 Voluntary Green Power Procurement

-NREL has tracked status and trends in the voluntary green power market since its inception in the 1990s.
-This work can help corporate purchasers, utilities, and others selling renewable energy products understand available renewable options and move renewable energy forward.
-Voluntary green power is separate from renewables used to meet state renewable portfolio standards (RPSs).
+NREL has tracked the voluntary green power market since its inception in the 1990s to help corporate purchasers, utilities, and others selling renewable energy products understand available renewable options and move renewable energy forward.

 Status and Trends in the U.S. Voluntary Green Power Market (2017 Data)

 This version of NREL's annual tracking of the voluntary market found that the U.S. voluntary green power market grew to 112 million megawatt-hours sold to 5.5 million customers in 2017.
 The report covers trends in utility green pricing programs, utility renewable contracts, competitive suppliers, unbundled renewable energy certificates, community choice aggregations, power purchase agreements, and community solar.
 Some of the report data are available in an Excel format through the NREL Data Catalog.

 The Geography of Green Power